-Mr. Haynes said that the Subcommittee agreed to pursue the bridge at the spillway in 2025, so they will work with the city engineers to get them on the same page and talk about financing.
+Mr. Haynes said that the Subcommittee agreed to pursue the bridge at the spillway in 2025, so theyit will work with the city engineers to get them on the same page and talk about financing.
 The Subcommittee wants it to be a community project and to raise money for the bridge.
-Mr. Bill added that the City Engineer was unable to meet with the group on site at Goose Pond, so the Subcommittee was anxious for staff input because they did not know all the design constraints; for example, would a 300-year flood be an issue?
-Mr. Haynes said he had one meeting with the city engineers and Parks & Recreation Director, Carrah Fisk-Hennessey, to share the initial idea and invite them to that Subcommittee meeting at Goose Pond, but they did not attend.
+Mr. Bill added that the City Engineer was unable to meet with the group on site at Goose Pond, so the Subcommittee was anxious for staff input because itheyt did not know all the design constraints; for example, would a 300-year flood be an issue?
+Mr. Haynes said he had one meeting with the city engineers.
+Here and a few sentences up where highlighted he spoke it plural so I'm not sure if he was referring to Bryan specificallyl and Parks & Recreation Director, Carrah Fisk-Hennessey, to share the initial idea and